 Your application will be processed and assessed by the Faculty Committee on Admissions only after the receipt of:

 This program utilizes a rolling admissions policy, so applications will be considered throughout the year as they are received.
-Students will be accepted into the program until a class size of approximately 35 students is reached.
-Classes begin in the fall term (early August).
+Students will be accepted into the program until the desired class size is reached.
+Classes begin in the fall term (late August).

-The Admissions Committee screens applications, invites some applicants for an interview and writing sample, evaluates the applicants and selects new students.
+The Admissions Committee screens applications, invites some applicants for an interview, evaluates the applicants, and selects new students.
 Following the completion of the admission process, each applicant will be notified of the Admission's Committee decision in writing, including any conditions that must be satisfied prior to or following enrollment.

 As an applicant to PCOM's Master of Science program in Mental Health Counseling, you are responsible for ensuring that all admissions materials are completed accurately and submitted in a timely manner.

-Prior to enrollment, all candidates are required to complete the College's Technical Standards for Admission and Matriculation (PDF).
+Prior to enrollment, all candidates are required to complete PCOM's Technical Standards for Admission and Matriculation form.
+Visit the School of Professional and Applied Psychology Technical Standards page for additional information.

 Should you have any questions, please contact us via email at admissions@pcom.edu.